This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 Where to park:

-There are multiple parking lots to choose from, which I’ve marked as P’s on the above Glenfinnan Viaduct map.
+There are multiple parking lots to choose from, which I’ve marked as Ps on the above Glenfinnan Viaduct map.
 Some are paid parking, and some are free.
-If you’re driving from Fort William, the first one is the Glenfinnan Visitor Center car park, which is on your right as you drive in from Fort William.
+If you’re driving from Fort William, the first one is the Glenfinnan Visitor Center car park, which is on your right as you approach the viaduct.
 This car park is also closest to viewpoint 2 on the map.
 I’d suggest trying this one first, but if there are no spots, keep driving along the main road.

 The parking lot that we ended up using was about 100 metres further along the road on the left.
 It was a small gravel parking lot for a local church that could fit around a dozen cars.
 It did have a sign out front requesting that people keep the car park clear, but it filled up with people like us who wanted to use it for an hour to see the train.
 We walked back down along the road to the trailhead from here.